How To Make Tofu Taste Good (10 Tips!)

 Learn how to make tofu taste good with this ultimate guide!
 Featuring 10 tips that will make cooking with tofu easy and help you give your tofu greater texture, flavour, and versatility.

-Who else is a massive tofu fan?!
-I mean, I eat it pretty much every single day, oftentimes straight out of the packaging when I need a quick snack.
-But I’ve reached a whole different level of vegan and I don’t quite expect anyone else to do that lol.
-Hence I’m writing this post to hopefully convert anyone who’s yet to try tofu or has had bad experiences with it in the past, to turn tofu haters into tofu lovers.
+I eat it pretty much every single day, oftentimes straight out of the packaging when I need a quick snack.
+But I’ve reached a whole different level of vegan and I don’t quite expect anyone else to do that.
+Hence, I’m writing this post to hopefully convert anyone who’s yet to try tofu or has had bad experiences with it in the past, to turn tofu haters into tofu lovers.

 Tofu, unfortunately, has a negative reputation outside the vegan community, and sometimes within it too.
 And I get why – the uncooked texture is strange and watery.
-The best way to describe the natural flavour of tofu is probably ‘plain’.
-But that in many cases is actually an advantage!
-Plainness = soaking up plenty of flavour when you cook it correctly.
-And the right preparation will leave none of the original squidgy texture intact!
+It takes a little bit of practice to get the method just right.

-The following guide will take you through my top tips for making tofu taste amazing and include recipes for you to practice on.
-Trust me, with a lot of them you won’t even realise that you’re eating tofu, regardless of your current dietary preference!
+But the following guide will take you through my top tips for making tofu taste amazing and include recipes for you to practice on.
+Trust me, by implementing a lot of them, you won’t even realise that you’re eating tofu, regardless of your current dietary preference!
 And when you’re ready, why not check out my guide to tofu recipes that will make you fall in love with it?!

 What is tofu?